Zoxifi/toy-soldier-shootout/README.md

 A fun, cartoony first-person shooter game where you play as a toy soldier in a child's bedroom, shooting toy ducks.

+## Play Online

+You can play the game online at: [https://zoxifi.github.io/toy-soldier-shootout/](https://zoxifi.github.io/toy-soldier-shootout/)

 ## Game Features

 - **Cartoony Graphics**: Bright colors and simplified materials for a playful look